 The notion of setting aside every seventh day as a day of rest was an idea of great genius among the early Hebrews.
 Other societies in the ancient Near East apparently regarded the phases of the moon to be days of superstition and dread - days to avoid going out of the house or engaging in work.
 The Hebrews turned a day of fear into a day celebrating God's creation, a day to rest from work and become closer to God.
 Shabbat - the word means "He rested," in Hebrew - is one of Judaism's most ancient holidays, and was regarded by the early rabbis as its most important - even more so than Rosh Hashanah and Yom Kippur.

-Music for most Friday evening services is provided by a professional choir, led by Dr. Elizabeth French who also accompanies on a traditional organ.
+Music for most Friday evening services is provided by a professional choir, led by Rebecca Taylor, who also accompanies on a traditional organ.
 They also accompany services for the High Holy Days.
 Services throughout the year also feature soloists accompanied by guitar or electronic keyboard to provide a more contemporary feel for our worship.
 Shabbat services almost invariably include a sermon.
-Rabbi Stevens welcomes suggestions for sermon topics.

 Shabbat services are the high point of a congregational week at Temple Beth Or.
 Baby namings, anniversary and birthday blessings and occasional receptions and guest speakers have added a wonderful atmosphere of joy and sanctity to our community.

 Check the congregational Calendar for more details about timing and special events.